7 fan engagement tips from Arsenal F.C.

 Arsenal Media Group (AMG) manages all aspects of Arsenal’s sports media property.
 Producing the equivalent in video of every James Bond movie ever produced, every month, its content is key to engaging Arsenal fans around the world.

 At a fireside chat with Arsenal’s senior systems and operations manager I asked John Dollin for his advice on fan engagement.
-Here are the key takeaways from our conversation.
+Head here to listen to the podcast, or read on for some key takeaways from the conversation.